PTK.org will be temporarily unavailable Sunday, November 2, from 5-7pm CST. We appreciate your patience as we improve your user experience.

 International students attending college outside their home countries are eligible for membership if they have completed at least 12 hours of associate degree course work and have met the required cumulative grade point average.

 The time a member devotes to Phi Theta Kappa is a matter of individual choice.
 Some members choose to devote many hours to chapter activities; others may not participate at all.
 Phi Theta Kappa's Constitution requires only that a prospective member make and maintain certain grade point averages.
-Chapters may not required participation in activities by new or old members.
+Chapters may not require participation in activities by new or old members.
 Chapters cannot withhold membership benefits based on lack of participation (i.e., wearing honors stole; receiving scholarship recommendations).

 Phi Theta Kappa's International Membership fee is $55.
 It is paid only once.
 Members are also required to pay a one-time regional fee.
 In addition, many chapters charge a local fee to help with the expenses of local chapter operations.
 To find out your chapter's specific fees, contact your chapter's advisor by using the Advisor Quick Search in the column to the right.